So Your Company has decided to do FedRAMP - What does that mean?

 Black-box penetration testing is dead.
 I’d question why it is even a consideration.
 It’s of limited and dubious value in almost any context.
 Wait, wait… I didn’t mean that.
 Put down the pitchforks and torches, development and QA teams, I’m only talking about black-box penetration testing.
 Yes, traditional software functional or regression testing in a black-box manner does have a purpose.
 Validating the functional requirements of the code has a place, and it’s valuable.
 Non-functional black-box testing has a place as well, when evaluating the sturdiness of an application such as load testing and the like.
 Settle down.
 Read more

-Compliance in the Cloud - Effective Strategies to Minimize to Ensure Success
+Compliance in the Cloud - Effective Strategies to Ensure Success

 It's no secret that the principles, controls, and terminology associated with compliance can be a confusing alphabet soup that hinders an organization's ability to go-to-market and expand its customer base.
 The difficulties in meeting compliance objectives are not limited to organization size or types.
 Most (if not all) organizations struggle to integrate compliance requirements into their existing workloads and systems.